Lawngtlai District Holds Review Meeting on Measles Preparedness Amid Outbreak in Bangladesh

 ALSO READ: Review Committee Meets to Examine Mizo Marriage and Inheritance Law Amendment

-The meeting was attended by officials from the Health Department, district administration, representatives of United Nations Development Programme (UNDP), WHO, and other stakeholders.
-The district administration urged village councils, NGOs, churches, and the public to cooperate in preventing the spread of the disease.
+The meeting was attended by officials from the Health Department, district administration, representatives of the World Health Organization (WHO), the United Nations Development Programme (UNDP), and other stakeholders.
+Participants discussed strategies for strengthening community awareness and ensuring coordinated action in the event of any suspected cases.

 Previous Post Next Post